mohamedrafaat1/production-ready-eks-service/README.md

 # Production ready EKS cluster with Spot Ocean cluster

-Full functioning EKS with Spot Ocean Cluster deployemnt 0-touch deployment in 17min modulated for Github Actions
+Full functioning EKS with Spot Ocean Cluster, 0-touch deployment in 17min (modulated for Github Actions, tested on Jenkins and Actions)

 Requirements
 -